-Expats moving to Cambodia may experience elements of culture shock, especially any that stray further than the capital, Phnom Penh.
-The country, steeped in history, has experienced many hardships, which are still evident today.
-Expats may be shocked by the level of poverty and corruption Cambodia still faces.
+Expats moving to Cambodia may experience culture shock, especially those who stray further than the capital, Phnom Penh.
+The country is steeped in history and has experienced many hardships which are still evident today.
+Expats may be shocked by the level of poverty and corruption Cambodia still faces today.

 Cultural differences in Cambodia

 The greeting in Cambodia – the sampeah – is similar to the Thai wai.
-The greeting is done with a bow while pressing one's hands together in prayer.
-It is used as a sign of respect and politeness, and has largely replaced the handshake.
+The greeting is done with a bow while pressing one's hands together as in prayer, and is generally seen as a sign of respect and politeness.

-During a meal, expats should only eat after anyone senior has eaten.
-Expats should also be aware that it is not acceptable to make eye contact with anyone who is older or considered to be of a higher social status.
+During a meal, expats should only start eating after the most senior person at the table has begun eating.
+Expats should also be aware that it is seen as disrespectful to make eye contact with anyone who is older or considered to be of a higher social status.

 Poverty in Cambodia

-The country is no stranger to struggle, however expats may be shocked by the level of poverty that still exists.
-Poor sanitation means that the country suffers from a high infant mortality rate.
+The country is no stranger to struggle, but expats may be shocked by the level of poverty that still exists.
+Poor sanitation also means the country suffers from a high infant mortality rate.

-Outside of the capital, roughly 80% of the population are subsistence farmers, living in houses made from bamboo and palm trees.
-In the cities the poor live similarly to those in the countryside, which is juxtaposed against the rich middle classes that live in the urban areas.
+Outside the capital, the majority of the population lives in rural areas, often as subsistence farmers.
+In the cities, the poor live similarly to those in the countryside, which is juxtaposed with the wealthy middle classes living in the urban areas.

 Bureaucracy in Cambodia

-The political system in Cambodia is officially a multiparty democracy, however in reality it is a one-party state.
-The government has been frequently criticised for ignoring human rights and suppressing political dissent.
+The official political system in Cambodia is a multi-party democracy – but in reality, it is a one-party state.
+The government has received frequent criticism for ignoring human rights and suppressing political dissent.

-Cambodia suffers from corruption, often ranked as one of the most corrupt countries in the world.
-Expats may encounter corrupt practices in ordinary activities like obtaining medical services, dealing with alleged traffic violations, and pursuing fair court verdicts.
+Cambodia suffers from corruption and often ranks as one of the most corrupt countries in the world.
+Expats may encounter corrupt practices in ordinary activities such as obtaining medical services, dealing with alleged traffic violations and pursuing fair court verdicts.

-Expats should also be aware that companies have to deal with extensive red tape when obtaining licenses and permits, especially construction-related permits, and that the demand for bribes is commonplace in this process.
+Expats should also be aware that companies deal with extensive red tape when acquiring licences and permits, particularly construction permits, and that the demand for bribes is common.

-In terms of gender roles, Cambodia is still very traditional, with women considered below men in Cambodian society.
+In terms of gender roles, Cambodia is still very traditional, with men considered above women in Cambodian society.
 Expat women should dress modestly, covering their shoulders and knees.
-In the capital, people are more open-minded and Cambodian women do hold jobs outside of the house.
+In the capital, people are more open-minded, and Cambodian women hold jobs outside the house.